yutess/KukuriClient/README.md

 # Kukuri Client
 A free and open-source Discord selfbot with powerful features.

+# NOTED
+I will update Kukuri Client Tomorrow (At 11/22/24)

 ## What is Kukuri Client?
 Kukuri Client is a selfbot I created after noticing that many users purchase selfbots with a lot of useless commands.
 Kukuri Client is different.
 It's free, open-source, and focuses on providing only the most useful features you need.
 Don't worry, Kukuri Client won't betray you!